CeliaParejoAranda/Data-Analysis-Training/README.md

 It includes:
 - A Data Cleaning + EDA project about 911 calls
 - An EDA + Machine Learning project about white wines quality
-- A program for studying vocabulary or expressions in English
+- A program (game) for studying vocabulary or expressions in English (previously written in a csv file)
 - An exercise I did during my current master, which is a sort of sentiment analysis without machine learning